SemkiShow/LanguageBenchmark/README.md

 # Language benchmark

-This repo is created to test the speed difference between Python and C++.
+This repo was created to test the speed difference between Python and C++.
 To run the testing script (test.sh), you need to use Linux, Mac (all the g++ calls need to be replaced with clang++ calls) or WSL on Windows(all the g++ calls need to be replaced with mingw64-g++ calls).

+---
 Examples:
 ```
 $ ./test.sh